shantdashjian/cloud-native-spring-expert/README.md

 # Cloud Native Spring Expert
-An AI-powered app that answers questions based on the book Cloud Native Spring in Action.
+✨ An AI-powered app that answers questions based on the book Cloud Native Spring in Action.
 It is powered with OpenAI, LangChain, RAG, and Supabase.
 The app is built for personal, non-commercial, and educational purposes.

+📕 I highly recommend you buy and read [the book](https://www.manning.com/books/cloud-native-spring-in-action).
+It's an excellent book that strengthens your knowledge and experience in cloud native, Spring Cloud, DevOps, Kubernetes, GitHub Actions, and many more.

 ![demo](demo/demo.gif "Demo")